rfshelley/Documentation/architecture/index.rst

 The SmartThings platform assumes a "Cloud First” approach.
 This means that in order to use all supported devices and automations, and to ensure that the SmartThings mobile application reflects the correct state of your home, the SmartThings Hub will need to be online and be connected to the SmartThings cloud.

-The second generation of the hub, the Samsung SmartThings Hub, allows for some hub-local capabilities.
+The second generation Hub, the Samsung SmartThings Hub, allows for some Hub-local capabilities.
 Certain automations can execute even when disconnected from the SmartThings cloud.
 This allows SmartThings to improve performance and insulate the user from intermittent internet outages.